 After completing all 10 modules, applicants are required to take the online exam in a proctored environment.
 We work with applicants to find an appropriate computer lab (e.g. in a community college) where the exam is administered.
 A small fee is payable at the exam location to cover costs associated with administering the exam.
 Applicants complete the exam at a mutually-agreed-to time and date.
 Shortly after completion of the exam, CMTBC staff will notify applicants of their results.

 Successful applicants will be eligible for registration and will need to submit the following items to complete registration:

 After successful completion of the Law, Ethics and Professionalism exam, applicants must submit the following documentation to complete registration:

 Letters of reference

-Submit a copy of one of the following (see below for submission instructions):
+Upload a copy of one of the following in the Applicant Portal:

 First aid certificate

 Submit a copy of a current first aid certificate (see below for submission instructions).
 You must have current certification in Standard First Aid/CPR-C from one of the five national providers named in CMTBC’s Bylaws:

 Proof of liability insurance

 Submit the pages of your liability insurance policy that show the amount of coverage and the dates for which you are covered (see below for submission instructions).
 Ensure your name is on the pages you send.